lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Version
 -------
-Lubuntu currently ships with 0.14.1 of pcmanfm-qt.
+Lubuntu currently ships with 0.14.1 of PCManFM-Qt.

 How to Launch
 -------------
-To open PCManFM-qt in your current directory (in terminal), execute
+To open PCManFM-Qt in your current directory (in terminal), execute

 .. code::